 When the colliery closed the NCB placed the locomotive in the care of the Somerset & Dorset Railway Museum Trust.
 It was moved by road to Radstock via an appearance at the Camerton Traction Engine Rally.

 In 1983 the Somerset & Dorset Railway Museum Trust dropped the word Museum from the title.
 The Somerset & Dorset Railway Trust moved to Washford on the West Somerset Railway.

 The locomotive has given regular shunting demonstrations at Washford, and has masqueraded as Percy, from Thomas The Tank Engine, at the West Somerset Railway.

 Ownership of the locomotive was subsequently transferred to the Trust, and in 2013 following a complete overhaul, it appeared in splendid SDJR Prussian Blue lined livery

-The locomotive was loaned to the Helston Railway throughout 2018.
+The locomotive was loaned to the Helston Railway throughout 2018 and 2019.